McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Discussion

 In this work, we present simulated BBH merger populations from AGN disk environments representing 132 different disk models: 33 different SMBH mass assumptions for early- and late-type galaxies, for each of two disk models which scale according to SMBH mass.
 We have sampled from the properties of galaxies in different periods of the history of the Universe, in order to populate a synthetic universe with a realistic population of AGN.
 Further, we have estimated the population of double compact object mergers from the AGN disk formation channel, which modern ground-based gravitational wave observatories might detect.

 In short, we have produced the first work modeling the AGN channel for BBH mergers in a universe with galaxy properties similar to our own, and done so using a realistic set of models for both the AGN disk and NSC appropriate to each galaxy.
 Such a comprehensive cosmological perspective has enabled us to make several critically interesting and new inferences: \begin{itemize} \item Merging BBH populations likely have a preferred SMBH mass scale near $10^8 \msun$, due to the fact that such SMBH are sufficiently numerous in the universe \textit{and} have large enough NSCs to create many merging BBH. \item The opacity of AGN disks can substantially impact predicted merger rates (by an order of magnitude) through the influence of opacity on migration torques and the effects of feedback on migrating objects.
 Importantly, higher merger rates occur in higher opacity disks. \item The BBH merger rate in an AGN disk depends strongly on the lifetime of the the AGN disk, with a significant peak in the delay time of individual mergers around 1-2 Myr.
 AGN lifetimes shorter than 1 Myr may not contribute substantially to the LVK detections.
-AGN lifetimes longer than 2 Myr may predict fewer BBH mergers in a universe like our own. \item Populations of first, second, and higher generation BBH mergers in an AGN disk may have quite disparate properties and appear as separable populations -- not only in mass, but also mass ratio, spin, etc. \item Filtering the population of BBH mergers in an AGN disk by detectability in the LVK's third observing run does not appear to miss distinct sub-populations (i.e. Figure \ref{fig:bbh-nal} does not appear to be missing any modes of the distribution in the top-left panel of Figure \ref{fig:corner-pagn-intrinsic}). \item BBH mergers in an AGN disk can account for LVK observations such as GW190521 and GW190929\_012149.\item This study supports past work in affirming that AGN disks are a formation channel which can account for the most massive compact binary mergers reported by the LVK in GWTC-3 \citep{GWTC-3}. \end{itemize}
+AGN lifetimes longer than 2 Myr may predict fewer BBH mergers in a universe like our own. \item Populations of first, second, and higher generation BBH mergers in an AGN disk may have quite disparate properties and appear as separable populations -- not only in mass, but also mass ratio, spin. \item Filtering the population of BBH mergers in an AGN disk by detectability in the LVK's third observing run does not appear to miss distinct sub-populations (i.e. Figure \ref{fig:bbh-nal} does not appear to be missing any modes of the distribution in the top-left panel of Figure \ref{fig:corner-pagn-intrinsic}). \item BBH mergers in an AGN disk can account for LVK observations such as GW190521 and GW190929\_012149.
+In its present form, however, \mcfacts{} was not able to easily reproduce the high mass and modest effective spin of GW190521; however, as operating points change and particularly as new physics is added to the \mcfacts{} simulation framework, the parameter space which \mcfacts{} outputs will evolve alongside the code. \item This study supports past work in affirming that AGN disks are a formation channel which can account for the most massive compact binary mergers reported by the LVK in GWTC-3 \citep{GWTC-3}. \end{itemize}

 The mass and spin predictions from these models overlap with many of the LVK's previous detections.
 In principle, many of them could arrive from this channel. \citet{mcfactsII} showed the \mcfacts{} predictions for spin in merging BBH binaries for individual galaxies.
 Alongside that, by studying a population drawn from AGN representing an evolving galactic stellar mass function, we effectively marginalize that population over AGN in a universe like our own.